 Of course, the first thought is to have it above the fireplace.
 Now while I can understand why that seems like the obvious place, unless it was specifically so designed, there are few things more out of place than a big black TV above a traditional fireplace.
-There’s almost always a much smarter option.
+There’s almost always a much smarter option (see what we did for this client).
 It baffles me that so many professionals do not explore better alternatives for their clients.

 Why not above the fireplace?

 - Because you’ll be slowly ruining your tender neck.
 Your TV should be at eye height WHEN YOU SIT – that means your chin parallel to the floor.
 So unless you have an exceptionally low fireplace, or exceptionally high chairs, things might get out of hand down the line.

 - And besides, my friend, that black box is NOT an objet de beauté.
 It makes a terrible focal point – unless some serious thought was put into it.
 Most fireplaces were designed to be the main feature of the room.
 Having the TV hovering over a splendid architectural centerpiece is terribly rude.

 If the room allows for the TV to be on another wall than the fireplace wall, you’re in luck.
 If not, much better to place the TV next to the fireplace.